 In 2017, Greening Youth Foundation established an office based in the Ikoyi business district of Lagos, Nigeria.
 The West African headquarters is located in the Regus Mulliner Towers Building.

 Since the development of urban areas such as Victoria Garden City, a residential community located along the Lekki-Epe expressway, districts within Lagos have been subject to severe ooding.
 Despite the comprehensive drainage system, storm water accumulation has been an impending nuance for Lagos.

 During heavy downpour, contaminated runoff water gathers at great speeds, while drain speeds have been known to stagnate.
 This results in the flooding of homes and streets, ultimately restricting the livelihood and economy of Africa’s most populous city.

 Greening Youth Foundation’s green infrastructure initiative has developed a program to alleviate storm water flooding in Nigeria and Ghana, all while employing local youth, training them in the areas of conservation, urban agriculture, construction, and more.

 Greening Youth Foundation was invited to hold discussions with representatives of the Liberian Government to share expertise on youth training and development projects, and submit a proposal to help engage, recruit, train, and develop Liberian youth into the next generation of natural resource managers.
-Mike Fynn, GYF Vice President of Operations, went to Liberia to meet and hold discussions with the project partners.
+Mike Fynn, then-Vice President of GYF Operations, went to Liberia to meet and hold discussions with the project partners.